Mythical-clj/italian_market_shiny/README.md

 The purpose of this project is to explore the sales trends across the year 2024.

-The data was gathered via the square app [link here] and was cleaned using python.
-The data used can be found [here].

 The first graph allows for the selection of overall sales of each item on the menu, comparing different items at the same time.
 The choices lets you decide whether you want to select either gross sales or net sales, and then net_total and total_collected.